joehand/smilingjoe/_posts/2011-07-19-happiest-place.markdown

 Foolproof right?
 Year after year Denmark ranks as the "[world's happiest nation](http://news.bbc.co.uk/2/hi/7487143.stm)."
 So anyone who goes there must be happy.
 Its the rules.

-However, you cannot suddenly become happy by just arriving in Denmark and any fool knows this. __To find true happiness, it must come from inside__.
+However, you cannot suddenly become happy by just arriving in Denmark and any fool knows this. __To find true happiness, it must come from within__.
 Sure you can enjoy a beautiful place, wonderful food, or a great concert.
 But unless you have the right attitude, nothing external will make you happy.

 >There is no way to happiness.
 Happiness is the way.
 >>Thich Nhat Hanh